bgproutes-io/pybgproutesmrt/README.md

 # pybgproutesmrt

-`pybgproutesmrt` is a Python library designed to retrieve BGP (Border Gateway Protocol) data from GILL's database.
-It provides an interface for downloading BGP updates and routing information based on specified criteria.
-The library works for both linux and macOS.
+`pybgproutesmrt` is a Python library for retrieving BGP (Border Gateway Protocol) data from the bgproutes.io MRT archive.
+It provides a simple interface for downloading BGP updates and RIB dumps based on user-defined criteria.
+The library is compatible with both Linux and macOS.

 ## Installation